TCCL/router/README.md

 ### Creating a router

 Router provides a mechanism for routing control to a handler based on an input URI.
 It is very easy to set up and use.
 Just create an instance of type `TCCL\Router\Router`.
-The constructor takes a handler argument which is the default handler used when a route does not match:
+The constructor takes two arguments:

+1. A handler used as the default when a route does not match
+2. The router base path (optional, defaults to none)

 ~~~php
 use TCCL\Router\Router;